gvwilson/sdxpy/src/oop/index.md

 we need to make sure that when a square or circle is made, it is made correctly.
 In short, we need to implement [%g constructor "constructors" %].
-We do this by giving the dictionaries that implements classes a special key `_new` whose value is the function that builds something of that type:
+We do this by giving the dictionaries that implement classes a special key `_new` whose value is the function that builds something of that type: